Chigozie0706/build-a-decentralized-event-invitation-system-on-the-celo-blockchain-using-solidity-and-javascript/README.md

 The function takes parameters `_index` and its `visibility` is set to public.

-It uses two `require` methods.
-The first `require` method ensures that the entry date of that particular event has not expired by making a comparison with the current timestamp.
+It uses two `require` methods:
+- The first `require` method ensures that the entry date of that particular event has not expired by making a comparison with the current timestamp.

-The second `require` method is to ensure the attendance check of a user is false.
+- The second `require` method is to ensure the attendance check if a user is false.

 If the two `require` conditions are being met, it sets the `attendanceCheck` of that user to be true and stores the user `address` in an array that is stored in a `mapping`.